zeu5/tendermint-testing/README.md

-# Tendermint testing
+# Netrix testing

-The unit tests are contained in the `tests` folder and the tool implementation is contained in the `netrix` folder.
-The `logs` folder contains the logs of running the unit tests for the instrumented Tendermint implementation.
+The tool implementation is contained in the `netrix` folder.
+- `tendermint` folder contains the modified codebase of tendermint in `codebase` directory. `tests` contains the unit tests and `logs` are the logs of the unit tests.
+- `raft` contains the `codebase` and `tests`